 Article 27 (4) of the Constitution of Kenya 2010, spells out the rights and protections of all people; women, children, persons with disabilities, youth, minority and the marginalized groups and older members of the society.
 This principle of non-discrimination provided for in this article is the cornerstone and basis for promoting gender equality and the inclusion of all.
 In Articles 53-57, the Constitution singles out certain groups and elaborates their rights 'to ensure greater certainty' as to the application of their rights and freedoms.

-The Guide refers to them as Special Interest Groups (SIGs), and these include women, children, persons with disabilities, youth, minorities and marginalized groups and the older members of society.
+The Guide refers to these groups together with women as Special Interest Groups (SIGs), and these include children, persons with disabilities, youth, minorities and marginalized groups and the older members of society.
 It is in resonance with these fundamental provisions of the Bill of Rights that the objects of devolution as contained in Article 174 of the Constitution further emphasizes inclusion of SIGs by calling for:

-- The promotion of democratic and accountable exercise of power. - Fostering of national unity by recognizing diversity. - Self-governance of the people and enhancement of participation in decision making. - Recognition of the rights of communities to manage their own affairs, - Protection and promotion of the interest of minorities and the marginalized. - Promotion of the social and economic development. - Ensuring equitable sharing of the national and local resources. - Facilitating the decentralization of state organs, their functions and services and lastly - To enhance checks and balances and the separation of powers.
+- a) the promotion of democratic and accountable exercise of power, - b) fostering of national unity by recognizing diversity, - c) self-governance of the people and enhancement of participation in decision making, - d) recognition of the rights of communities to manage their own affairs, - e) protection and promotion of the interest of minorities and the marginalized, - f) promotion of the social and economic development, - g) ensuring equitable sharing of the national and local resources, - h) facilitating the decentralization of state organs, their functions and services and lastly - i) to enhance checks and balances and the separation of powers.